International undergraduate students

 Non-resident aliens who hold a current F-1 visa must send a copy of their visa, a copy of their passport, and a financial statement.

-Permanent residents of the US who have lived in North Carolina for at least one year must submit a copy of their Green Card (front and back) in order to be eligible for in-state tuition.
-Please contact our residency officer at firstname.lastname@example.org with questions regarding residency.
+Permanent residents of the US and visa holders who may be eligible for in-state tuition and who have lived in North Carolina for at least one year must submit a copy of their immigration documents to the UNC Residency Determination Service office in order to apply for in-state tuition.
+Learn more about the Residency Determination Service (RDS).

 Non-resident aliens who need an I-20 form in order to obtain an F‑1 visa to enter and study in the United States must send a copy of their passport and a financial statement to the Office of International Education and Development after they have been admitted.
 Please contact firstname.lastname@example.org or 828-262-2046 with questions about the financial statement.
 The financial statement must include the following:

-- a balance in U.S. dollars of at least $35,478.00 in liquid asset form (cash deposits, certificates of deposit, savings accounts, governmental funding, or scholarships);
+- a balance in U.S. dollars in liquid asset form (cash deposits, certificates of deposit, savings accounts, governmental funding, or scholarships);

 - the applicant's name and his or her parents' or sponsors' names (whoever is providing the funding);